vuiets/tars/README.md

 TARs is fun weekend project.
 It was inspired by and is a open source fork of [@camcamcamcam/murderdrone](https://github.com/camcamcamcam/murderdrone).

 ### Use
 Press `F8` to activate TARS.

-The drone will hover around you and come to life in the mines.
-It will
+Your personal drone will always hover around you and come to life in the mines and sewers.
+Without instruction it will,
 - Destroy all monsters, even the invincible Armored Bugs
 - Break down stones it hovers over so you can collect items

-If you would not like the aide of TARS, press `F8` again to deactivate TARS.
+If you would not like the TARS as your aide, press `F8` again to deactivate TARS.

 ### Configure
 The mod creates a `config.json` file in its mod folder the first time you run it.
 Open that file in a text editor to change what you'd like.Stardew